moostoopha/ansible-tf-aws/README.md

 # ansible-tf-aws

 > Dynamic application of Nodejs with mongoDB master slave architecture DB resides in three diffrent regions for high Availability

+>This code will Create VPC in frankfurt Region and subnet in three availability zone.

 ### Setup Instructions